dev-anais/corona-board/README.md

 # COVID DASH BOARD

-This project is made to provide corona virus statistics by country
+This project is made to provide corona virus statistics by country.
+This app is hosted on Heroku.
+Visit <a>https://lily-covid-board.herokuapp.com/</a>

+#### It may take a minute for this site to load.
+Because heroku is free hosting service.
+And please refresh for the first load.

 ![alt text](https://github.com/yuneunhye/corona-board/blob/main/src/assets/covid_video.gif?raw=true)